 Academic misconduct (unfair practice)

-Bath Spa University emphases the need for academic integrity at all times.
-This means that students are expected to be honest in their studies, acknowledging the work of others where appropriate and giving credit where they have legitimately used other people’s ideas as part of presenting their own work.
+Bath Spa University emphasises the need for academic integrity at all times.
+This means that students are expected to be honest in their studies, acknowledging the work of others where appropriate and giving credit where they have legitimately used other people’s ideas as part of presenting their own work

 Academic misconduct policy

 Bath Spa University is clear that all students will be judged on their own ability and that all assessment work submitted must be original.
 Academic Misconduct is defined as any activity used by a student which provides them with an unfair academic advantage over others.
 Academic Misconduct is sometimes called ‘unfair practice' or ‘cheating’.
-Any academic work submitted which suggests that there is an intention to deceive in any way may be regarded as Academic Misconduct.
+The University regulations pertaining to Academic Misconduct can be reviewed in Section 11 of the University's Academic Regulations.

 Academic Misconduct is different from Poor Academic Practice, which the University defines as a minor breach of standard academic conventions, such as poorly attributed or incorrect referencing, or limited over-reliance on reference material, usually resulting from a misunderstanding or lack of confidence in conventions and where there is clearly no intention to deceive.
-Poor academic practice will be dealt with as part of the marking and feedback process as it represents a failure to follow assessment and marking criteria.
-Please read the guidance for staff for further information on this distinction: Academic Misconduct Guidance for Staff (.pdf)
+Poor academic practice will be dealt with as part of the marking and feedback process, as it represents a failure to follow assessment and marking criteria.

-You are expected to present your own words, your own analysis and your own argument.
-It is acceptable to use the work of others to support arguments and analysis, and tutors will be able to inform you as to what constitutes good practice and to give help with subjects such as referencing and the provision of footnotes.
-If you are in any doubt about what constitutes good practice rather than plagiarism, you must consult your tutors for advice.
-It is also recommended that you seek advice from the Writing & Learning Centre regarding academic writing and referencing.
+You're expected to present your own words, your own analysis and your own arguments in your work.
+It is acceptable to use the work of others to support arguments and analysis, and tutors will be able to inform you as to what constitutes good practice and give help with conventions such as referencing and the provision of footnotes.
+If you're in any doubt about what constitutes good practice and what constitutes plagiarism, you're advised to consult your tutors for advice.
+It's also recommended that you seek advice from Academic Skills (ASk) regarding academic writing and referencing.

 Where cases of Academic Misconduct are suspected, the University will follow the Academic Misconduct Policy outlined below.
 Students should be in no doubt that Academic Misconduct is regarded as a very serious offence in higher education.
-Pleas that a student was not aware of the offence or its consequences, or did not understand what constitutes Academic Misconduct, will not be accepted under any circumstances.
-Academic Misconduct will result in a penalty even when it is unintended or unwitting.
+Pleas that a student was not aware of the offence or its consequences, or didn't understand what constitutes Academic Misconduct, won't be accepted under any circumstances.
+Academic Misconduct will result in a penalty even when it's unintended or unwitting.

 Students should be aware that an Academic Misconduct case can be opened at any time, even if the student has graduated and is no longer a current student.

-Plagiarism detection is not limited to the use of Turnitin however.
+Plagiarism detection is not limited to the use of Turnitin.
 Tutors will also look to evidence of the following: